 But are there buyers for this work in Egypt?
 Yes, she says, but of “the collectors who do have female nudes, I can think of two who can put female nudes in their living room, not their bedroom.
 There is nudity in Egypt.
 It does exist.
 They do buy it.
 But they will put it in the bedroom.”

 And has the revolution damaged this?

 I think people were scared to invest in art.
 Were scared to go out.
 Investing in art is stage 5 of your daily life.
 People were scared to go out.
 Tahrir now is a parallel universe to the rest of Cairo.
 Certain people are going about their daily lives.
 And Tahrir is still going on.
 Whereas in the past people would stop their daily lives.
 Now you get people going to Tahrir then going out for drink in the evening.

 This situation, in which riot becomes contained in the schedule of the mundane, is something Hammam’s art militates against.
-The idea of democratic self-determination – which has recently authorised some notably undemocratic military interventions – must presume a definition of the self.
+The idea of democratic self-determination – which has recently authorized some notably undemocratic military interventions – must presume a definition of the self.
 This determining self, complete with a stable social identity and coherent desires, is one of democracy’s most important fictions.
-Art which knows the fluidities of the self, and confronts the attempt by an apparatus of power to coerce them into containment is especially important in this moment of national reformation.
+Art that knows the fluidities of the self, and confronts the attempt by an apparatus of power to coerce them into containment is especially important in this moment of national reformation.
 These nudes are the brutal and exterior selves formed by the shocks of political life.
 This exteriority is punctured by an intimate presence which is both a wound and a sign of life.
 Those who are fighting for political self-determination are no more than a mass of people each longing for love.
-This work recognises an interiority which must survive at any cost.
+This work recognizes an interiority that must survive at any cost.

-* A week after we speak, Nadine gets in touch to say the work won’t be going to Dubai.
-The gallery says the work is ‘too risky’.
+A week after we speak, Nadine gets in touch to say the work won’t be going to Dubai.
+The gallery says the work is “too risky.”